ML-Modular-Team/ML_modular_synth/README.md

 ![dddd ](Images/Spectrum.png "DFT Signal Spectrum" )

-# Find the maximum of the spectral product
+We then calculate the vectors containing the spectral product frequencies and amplitudes.

-# We then calculate the vectors containing the spectral product frequencies and amplitudes.
+# Maximum of the spectral product

 ![dddd ](Images/fo_estimation.png  "Maximum amplitude estimation" )